andrewdhood/cps_match/README.md

 If you use this analysis, please cite:

 ```
 Hood, A. (2025).
-Using Inferential Statistics to Estimate Chicago Public Schools Selective Enrollment Applicant Distribution Parameters and Building a Monte-Carlo Simulation Model.
+The Weight of a Number: Recovering Population Distribution Parameters and Building a Monte Carlo Simulation from Truncated Admissions Data Using Inferential Statistics
 https://github.com/homo-morphism/CPS_Match
 ```